Marshallese accomplice to illegal adoptions sentenced

 She provided "significant, timely, accurate and useful information" after reaching a plea agreement with the U.S. Justice Department in January, Brooks said during Tuesday's hearing.
 Defense attorney Jack Schisler also noted she has no prior criminal history.

 Yet Takehisa told at least one birth mother she had no right to change her mind on giving up her baby for adoption, which was a lie, Brooks said.
-That and telling birth mothers what to say in family court during adoption proceedings were serious offenses, the judge said.
+That and telling birth mothers what to say in family court during adoption proceedings were serious offenses that furthered the fraud scheme, the judge said.

+Brooks' sentence was too light, protested Melisa Laelan, founder and executive director of the Springdale-based Arkansas Coalition of Marshallese.
+Laelan commented after the hearing.
+Marshallese birth mothers charged with fraud in other cases have received prison sentences, she said.
+In those cases, only one child was involved.

+Petersen and Takehisa's indictments in October 2019 left 19 birth mothers, as well as prospective adoptive parents, in a legal tangle, with all parties wondering whether the adoptions could proceed.
+Those adoption cases were dealt with in Washington County Circuit Court under sealed records.

-Authorities began investigating Takehisa in April 2017 after the FBI received information she was helping others induce pregnant women to travel to Northwest Arkansas and consent to adoptions.
+Authorities began investigating Takehisa in April 2017 after the FBI received information she was helping others to influence pregnant women to travel to Northwest Arkansas and consent to adoptions.

 As many as a dozen women at a time stayed in one Springdale home in the adoption fraud scheme, which involved 30 or more pregnant women a year, according to the U.S. Justice Department.
 Places the expectant mothers stayed included Takehisa's home, according to court documents.